oscarfzs/creditflux_downloader/README.md

 >>>
 ```

 By default, calling `page.download('CLO_DEAL_NAME')` will download *all* the data for that CLO, including Test Results, Tranches, Distributions, Holdings, and Purchase/sale, from the earliest record date to the present date, and the output is a single excel file with a separate sheet for each of the previously mentioned categories.
+The excel file will be placed in the `Downloads` folder of this application, but you may specify a different download folder when initializing the `ExtractDataPage` object.
+Details can be found in section TODO:

 To download the results for just one category, use the function argument `results`: